-Is It Wrong to Feel Angry?
+Is It Wrong To Feel Angry?

-Deciding to Explore Your Anger Problems
+Deciding To Explore Your Anger Problems

-Other symptoms are psychological and emotional.
+Other symptoms can be psychological and emotional.

 Self-Assessment Anger Quizzes